ACE Centre - About us

 Dr Jason Lang

-I am an Honorary Child and Adolescent Psychiatry Registrar and split my work between research and clinical practice.
+I split my work between research and clinical practice.
 My main interests are around neurodevelopmental disorders and adverse childhood experiences.
 I also have an interest in neuroimaging and epigenetics.
 I am currently involved in developing a pilot study which aims to look at MRI imaging, epigenetic data, biochemical, immunological and stress responsivity data in young people exposed to Adverse Childhood Experiences.

 Dr Lucy Thompson